Becherovka: Lemond

 Becherovka Lemond is the commercial name of a liqueur which has been produced by Becherovka since 2008.
 It is based on the traditional Becherovka, but has a lower alcohol content (20% ABV).
 Lemond is usually consumed straight and takes its name from the drink's citrus taste.
 Its recipe is also kept secret, just like the recipe of the traditional Becherovka.

 Cocktails

 Some serve Becherovka with tonic water, making a drink called a beton (Becherovka and tonic), which means "concrete" in Czech and many other languages.
 This cocktail was originally created for Expo 67 in Montreal as a refreshment to be served in the Czech Pavilion.
-It also proved to be very popular in the Czech Republic during the 1990s.